OrchardCMS/OrchardCore/src/OrchardCore/OrchardCore.DisplayManagement/README.md

 ### Rendering a shape

-You can use the `<shape>` tag helper to render any shapes, even pass properties.
+You can use the `<shape>` tag helper to render any shape, even pass properties.

 ```razor
 @{